-The full recipes for my Air-Fried Vegan Mini Chimis and for the Refried Mayocoba Beans that I’ve filled them with can be found at the bottom of this post, just below the video of me making these tasty treats.
+The full recipes for my Easy Vegan Crispy Air-Fried Chimichangas and for the Refried Mayocoba Beans that I’ve filled them with can be found at the bottom of this post, just below the video of me making these tasty treats.
 If you’re interested in following the story of how this recipe came about, then keep reading…

 This mini-chimi recipe is a mashup up my childhood flavor memories of a small restaurant in Elko, Nevada called Nine Bean and a Burrito, and my partner, Ben’s, childhood (and admittedly adulthood) flavor memories of frozen mini chimichangas.